warren-bank/fork-Xanado/README.md

 ## COPYRIGHT AND LICENSE

-This project is Copyright &copy; 2021 C-Dot Consultants.
-However it is built on the work of many people, most notably Hans Hübner, Daniel Weck, Elijah Swayers, Andrew Appel, and Guy Jacobsen, and the many people who they in turn based their work on.
+The code is Copyright &copy; 2021 C-Dot Consultants.
+However it is built on the work of many people, most notably Hans Hübner, Daniel Weck, Elijah Sawyers, Andrew Appel, Guy Jacobsen, and Joshua Lewis, and the many people who they in turn based their work on.
 All these individuals are acknowledged as sharing the copyright to parts of the work.

 The code is licensed under the terms of the [MIT license](https://en.wikipedia.org/wiki/MIT_License), as the most restrictive of the licenses of the contributory works.